apache/accumulo-website/_docs-unreleased/getting-started/table_configuration.md

     user@myinstance mytable> setiter -t mytable -scan -p 15 -n myiter -class com.company.MyIterator

-The config command can always be used to manually configure iterators which is useful in cases where the Iterator does not implement the OptionDescriber interface.
+The config command can always be used to manually configure iterators which is useful in cases where the Iterator does not implement the [OptionDescriber][option-describer] interface.

     config -t mytable -s table.iterator.scan.myiter=15,com.company.MyIterator
     config -t mytable -s table.iterator.minc.myiter=15,com.company.MyIterator